linolayani/linoleparquet.github.io/content/posts/ckad-tip-ensure-your-deployment-with-a-temporary-container/index.md

 ## Step 1: Deploy a simple application: Nginx

-Let's deploy the simplest frontend service ever: nginx.
+Let’s deploy nginx.
 To do so, run these two commands:

 ```bash
 kubectl create deployment nginx --image nginx --port 80
 kubectl expose deployment nginx
 ```

-If you don’t like the imperative approach, you can apply the following manifest:
+If you don’t like the imperative approach, you can apply this manifest:

 ```yaml
 apiVersion: apps/v1